 4. Bing & Ruth – No Home of the Mind

 The gentle colors bleeding together on the cover of Bing & Ruth’s new album, No Home of the Mind, is really all that needs to be said about it.
 Taking the gossamer drones of their last album, Tomorrow Was the Golden Age, and casting them over drifting, and faint piano lines.
 Simple melodic phrase which give the songs a new sort of skeleton structure.
-Much like that cover, the album floats in sea of soft borders, and undefined tone, as melancholy drifts into whimsy and into the sort of dark release of “Flat Line / Peak Color” and “What Ash It Flow Up”, as the soft oranges and whites give way to the black at the corners of both the cover, and Bing & Ruth’s world.
+Much like that cover, the album floats in sea of soft borders, and undefined tone.
+Melancholy drifts into whimsy, and then into the sort of dark release of “Flat Line / Peak Color” and “What Ash It Flow Up”.
+The soft oranges and whites give way to the black at the corners of both the cover, and Bing & Ruth’s world.
 Though complaints of “samey-ness” and “repetitive” could certainly be lobbied at it, the gentle descent into darker places and more somber palettes over its substantial 59 minute run time will provide a highly affecting, subtle journey for those who have the patience to take it.

 3. Gas – Narkopop

 Wolfgang Voigt returns to his most beloved moniker, Gas, a full 17 years after releasing the project’s magnum opus, Pop.
 Despite being his most well known work, Pop was really a complete 180 from Wolgang’s previous work under the name.
 With Pop he redirected his dense and droney style into something bright and dreamy, while also experimenting with layers of natural sounds in a way he’d never really done before.
 Because of Pop’s sort of outlier position in his catalogue, I imagine many well meaning fans who loved that work were very dissapointed by waht they got on Narkopop.